davidvh/argocd/infrastructure/readme.md

 Traefik is another popular choice.
 NGINX was chosen instead because Traefik has a bug integrating with ArgoCD where the Ingresses always appear to be 'Progressing'.

-## Secrets-Generator
+## Secrets-Generator and Secrets-Reflector

 One of the greatest challenges working with Kubernetes is how to manage secrets.
-Secrets-Generator handles one of these issues by allowing the creation of random secrets.
+Secrets-Generator handles one of these issues by allowing the creation of random secrets, and Secrets-Reflector allows these secrets to be shared to other namespaces.

-Services which need to create passwords (e.g. a frontend that uses a backend SQL database) can use this application to define random secrets, which will then be stored in Kubernetes and can be shared to other services.
+Services which need to create passwords (e.g. a frontend that uses a backend SQL database) can use Secrets-Generator attributes to define random secrets, which will then be stored in Kubernetes and can be shared to other services.
 This avoids the need to manually define secrets for backends hosted on the cluster.
+Services which need to securily access other deployed services can use Secrets-Reflector attributes to read secrets from other namespaces into their own namespace.